Martan404/Archer/README.md

 device list
 station [device name] scan
-station [device name] get-networks
+station [device name] get-networks station [device name] connect [network name]
 ```
-Find your network, and run `station [device name] connect [network name]`, enter your password and run `exit`.
-You can test if you have internet connection by running `ping archlinux.org`, and then Press Ctrl and C to stop the ping test.
+Enter your password and run `exit`.
+You can test if you have internet connection by running `ping archlinux.org`, press Ctrl + C to stop the ping test

+## Edit script during installation

+First download the script with `curl -L tinyurl.com/archersh > archer.sh` and then `nano archer.sh` to edit

+Don't forget to run `chmod +x archer.sh` to make it executable and then `./archer.sh` to run the script